-When does CBD oil expire?
-How long will a bottle of CBD oil last me?
-What’s the shelf life of CBD oil?
+When does cannabidiol expire?
+How long will a bottle of cannabidiol last me?
+What’s the shelf life of cannabidiol ?

 These are all great questions, and they’re honest ones if you were going through your medicine cabinet and found a bottle that hasn’t ever been opened or you started using and just forgot about it.